ono-midori/ono-midori.github.io/techs/zguide.md

 Notes about this code:

 - Each broker has an identity that we use to construct ipc endpoint names.
 A real broker would need to work with TCP and a more sophisticated configuration scheme.
-We’ll look at such schemes later in this book, but for now, using generated ipc names lets us ignore the problem of where to get TCP/IP addresses or names.
+We'll look at such schemes later in this book, but for now, using generated ipc names lets us ignore the problem of where to get TCP/IP addresses or names.
 - We use a zmq_poll() loop as the core of the program.
 This processes incoming messages and sends out state messages.
 We send a state message only if we did not get any incoming messages and we waited for a second.
-If we send out a state message each time we get one in, we’ll get message storms.
+If we send out a state message each time we get one in, we'll get message storms.
 - We use a two-part pub-sub message consisting of sender address and data.
 Note that we will need to know the address of the publisher in order to send it tasks, and the only way is to send this explicitly as a part of the message.
-- We don’t set identities on subscribers because if we did then we’d get outdated state information when connecting to running brokers.
+- We don't set identities on subscribers because if we did then we'd get outdated state information when connecting to running brokers.
-- We don’t set a HWM on the publisher, but if we were using ZeroMQ v2.x that would be a wise idea.
+- We don't set a HWM on the publisher, but if we were using ZeroMQ v2.x that would be a wise idea.

 We can build this little program and run it three times to simulate three clusters.
-Let’s call them DC1, DC2, and DC3 (the names are arbitrary).
+Let's call them DC1, DC2, and DC3 (the names are arbitrary).
 We run these three commands, each in a separate window:

 ```
 peering1 DC1 DC2 DC3  #  Start DC1 and connect to DC2 and DC3